tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * To solve the first problem, we apply one-hot encoding to categorical values to transform them into binary variables.
 To deal with the second, we use standardization.

-* One hot encoding involves taking a categorical variable, such as color with labels "red," "white," and "blue," and creating three new variables of the colors, with each instance of the data now showing a `1` if it corresponds to that color and `0` if it does not.
+* One hot encoding involves taking a categorical variable, such as colour with labels "red," "white," and "blue," and creating three new variables of the colours, with each instance of the data now showing a `1` if it corresponds to that colour, and `0` if it does not.

 * Scikit-learn offers an implementation of one-hot encoding in the [`OneHotEncoder` module](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html).